Karamiii/API-weather-page/README.md

 18.12.2022
 - Some of the API endpoints are currently not operational.
 This is caused by the endpoints being student projects and they may be removed or adjusted as time goes on.

+10.5.2023
+- Seems like none of the endpoints are currently operational.

 #  Project documentation.